NCT07533084

 Brief Summary

 The goal of this experimental multicentric intervention study is to validate, in Italian, the dynamic Neurocognitive Adaptation (dNA) Scale, which has already been validated in English, among a healthy elderly population (aged 65 and older) residing in Italy and patients with dementia or Alzheimer's Disease. dNA is a questionnaire designed to assess both current and past levels of engagement in physical, cognitive, creative, and social activities.
-Neuropsychological data, subjective measures, and MRI data will be collected and analyzed to address the following research questions:
+The study aims to recruit a total of 265 participants with mild cognitive impairment, subjective memory complaints, or dementia.
+These participants will be distributed among the 8 recruitment centers.
+Neuropsychological data, subjective measures, and MRI data will be collected and analyzed to address the following research questions: 1) Is there a positive correlation between scores on the dNA Scale and cognitive efficiency, as reflected in neuropsychological measures, such as episodic memory and executive functions?
+2) Is there a correlation between dNA scores and improved functional connectivity within neural networks, such as the Default Network (DN)?
+Participants recruited at the participating clinical centers will undergo:

 • Self-report questionnaires designed to assess depressive symptoms using the Geriatric Depression Scale (GDS) and anxiety symptoms using the Geriatric Anxiety Scale (GAS) (or alternatively the State-Trait Anxiety Inventory, STAI).
 Finally, the Cognitive Reserve Index Questionnaire will be administered to estimate Cognitive Reserve (CRIq).